saucepoint/rust-lambda-api/README.md

 ## rust-lambda-api
-# **Woah there!
-Thanks for snooping around, but the repo is not ready yet.**

-Follow me on [twitter](https://twitter.com/saucepoint) to know when it's ready :)
+🦀 Create HTTP APIs with Rust, hosted on AWS Lambda (serverless compute) 🦀

+*Lightweight, fast, and preorganized*

+All of the AWS infrastructure is created & handled with Terraform.
+What are you waiting for, anon?

 ---

-# Description
+### *Disclaimer*
 This template repo is intended for hobbyists and experiments.
 The following bits will need to be modified & enhanced before it can be considered production-ready:

-- [] Tests - this repo lacks automated tests in its entirety
+🚩 Tests - this repo totaly lacks automated tests

-- [] Modular-ized Terraform files.
-Should be more configurable such that it can tap into existing infrastructure (VPCs)
+🚩  Modularized Terraform - the current files will collide with resources of the same name.
+The files should be better organized & more configurable such that it can tap into existing infrastructure (VPCs)

-- [] AWS API Gateway Trigger - Typical Lambda REST APIs sit behind API Gateway.
+🚩  AWS API Gateway Trigger - Typical Lambda REST APIs sit behind API Gateway.
 It didn't stop be from getting this prototype functional, so I didn't really bother

-- [] API authentication - this repo offers no examples around auth-required APIs
+🚩  API authentication - this repo offers no examples around auth-required APIs

 Feel free to submit PRs!